 Builds tab, in the New Relic integration.

 A new build report will be generated each time an alert is raised through the Notification channel.
-You might need to adjust the alert thresholds in order to get an appropriate build report rhythm.
+You might need to adjust the alert thresholds to get an appropriate build report rhythm.

-In order to get the best out of your New Relic/Blackfire integration, configure the same path/URLs both as New Relic key transactions, and as Blackfire scenarios.
+To get the best out of your New Relic/Blackfire integration, configure the same paths/URLs both as New Relic key transactions and as Blackfire scenarios.

 You can also configure one of our notification channels to let you know when the build report is available.